Residence Hall Agreement

 Insurance (health, accident, personal property)

 Residents are required to purchase the Student Health Insurance policy authorized by the University unless they provide proof of adequate coverage.
 All inquiries must be made directly to University Health Services, Waldo Hall.
-Approval of such coverage and waiver of fee must be made by Health Services by October 1, 2019 for fall semester students or March 1, 2020 for the spring semester.
+Please refer to Adelphi’s Medical Insurance website for deadlines, waiver form, contacts, and more information.

 Accident insurance is a mandatory fee and is included in the resident’s University fee.